Skip to Content

 Travel advice for LGTBQ community

-Advice for LGBTQ travellers to Lyon
+Advice for LGBTQ travelers to Lyon

-The information we present in this guide is from our experience and perspective as a gay couple travelling in Lyon.
+The information we present in this guide is from our experience and perspective as a gay couple traveling in Lyon.
 This is also the city where our Seby is from!
 Lyon is France's 3rd city (after Paris and Marseille) with a thriving and vibrant LGBTQ community.
 Find out more about the gay scene in our comprehensive gay travel guide to Lyon.

 The Rhonexpress

-The Rhonexpress is the main way to get from Lyon airport to the city centre (and vice versa).
+The Rhonexpress is the main way to get from Lyon airport to the city center (and vice versa).
 It's a tram shuttle service that goes between Lyon–Saint-Exupéry Airport and Lyon's main train station called Part-Dieu.
 The express train runs every 15 minutes and the journey takes precisely 29 minutes each way.

 Rhonexpress operating hours

-The Rhonexpress operating hours are between 4:25am and midnight every day.
+The Rhonexpress operating hours are between 4:25 am and midnight every day.
 We strongly advise checking the news or the Rhonexpress website beforehand because strikes are a common occurrence in France and can severely disrupt your journey.

 Here are the links for the full timetables.